Best Diesel Fuel Additives of 2019: Lubricity & Gel Prevention!

 - Results in a quieter engine

 - Not the most affordable additive on the market

-It wasn’t easy choosing between this and our No. 1 pick.
-Sadly, the Power Service diesel fuel additive only came in second.
+It wasn’t easy choosing between this and our overall pick.
+Sadly, the Power Service diesel fuel additive came in second.
 But don’t be fooled, there is a lot to like about this product.
 It may even be the one for you if you’re on a budget.